-How to deploy site from GitHub on Netlify
+How to deploy a site from GitHub on Netlify

 Prerequisites